esp-rs/no_std-training/training/application/project-setup.md

 }
 ```

-This should mostly be straight-forward, however there are a few interesting parts which we will explain briefly.
+This should mostly be straightforward, however, there are a few interesting parts which we will explain briefly.

 ### Application Description